GitHack7/About_Stephine/README.md

 ## About Me

-- 👀 I'm interested in creating projects.
+- 👀 I'm interested in diving deep into coding to create efficient and elegant solutions.
 - 🌱 I'm a dedicated learner, always eager to explore new opportunities.
-- 💞️ I'm looking to collaborate on my webpage project.
+- 💞️ I'm actively searching for new opportunities to expand my coding skills and collaborate on interesting projects.

 ## Contact Information